Advanced Quantitative MethodsFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The ESRC has designated AQM as a priority area, and the purpose of the pathway is to provide training and supervision that emphasizes quantitative methods to a higher level than is usually offered.
-Training includes a structured programme of core AQM courses and a fortnightly research and reading group.
+The ESRC has designated advanced quantitative methods as a priority area, and the purpose of this pathway is to provide training and supervision that emphasises quantitative methods to a higher level than is usually offered.
+Training includes a structured programme of core advanced quantitative methods courses and a fortnightly research and reading group.

-Details of the core training currently offered can be found on the AQM courses website.
+Details of the core training currently offered can be found on the advanced quantitative methods courses website.

 Key research interests

-The PhD in Advanced Quantitative Methods offers preparation for a wide range of careers.
-Our students go on to employment in a wide variety of areas frequently where statistical analysis is required, but also where numeracy is crucial.
-AQM students also continue within academic careers, going to post-doctoral positions and lecturing positions.
+Our students go on to employment in a wide variety of areas - often where statistical analysis is required, but also where numeracy is crucial.
+Students also continue within academic careers, going on to postdoctoral and lecturing positions.

-At its core, the programme establishes a sound research training with a set of bespoke advanced training courses to provide students with the advanced quantitative toolkit required for their PhD research along with practical applications to position our students to be competitive for different types of employment including research, policy and intervention implementation.
+At its core, the programme establishes a sound research training base, together with a set of bespoke training courses that provide students with the advanced quantitative toolkit required for their PhD research.
+It also positions our students for different types of employment, including research, policy and intervention implementation.

 Dr Malcolm Fairbrother, (Senior Lecturer, Research Fellow), Macro-social determinants of individual level outcomes; relationships between political economy and the natural environment; social change.